ULJ-Yale/qunex/README.md

 Versioning
 ----------

-Qu|Nex suite version: 0.62.1
+Qu|Nex suite version: 0.62.2

 Submodules:

-* connector: 0.62.4
+* connector: 0.62.5
 * library: 0.62.2
 * nitools: 0.61.1
-* niutilities: 0.62.4
+* niutilities: 0.62.5

 Release notes
 -------------

+* 0.62.2  Consistent naming of all DWI related commands, documentation polish to for consistencty purposes across the whole suite.
-* 0.62.1  Fixed RunQC_BOLD issues with filenames and a large number of bolds.
-Increase the robustness of Qu|Nex when processing multiple sessions in parallel.
+* 0.62.1  Fixed RunQC_BOLD issues with filenames and a large number of bolds.Increase the robustness of Qu|Nex when processing multiple sessions in parallel.
 * 0.62.0  Documentation rework.
-* 0.61.19 The mapHCPData command now copies only valid movement correction parameter data.
+* 0.61.19 The mapHCPData command now copies only valid movement correctionparameter data.
-* 0.61.18 Qu|Nex no longer generates unnecessary folders, added CUDA 9.1 bedpostx support, improved HCPYA dataset support.
+* 0.61.18 Qu|Nex no longer generates unnecessary folders, added CUDA 9.1bedpostx support, improved HCPYA dataset support.
 * 0.61.17 hcp_dwi_selectbestb0 in HCP Diffusion pipelines is now a flag.
 * 0.61.16 HCP Diffusion now uses pipe (|) as the extra eddy args separator.
 * 0.61.15 Beautified and debugged extra-eddy-arg printout in HCP Diffusion pipeline.